 What Is a Completion Certificate?

-A Completion Certificate is an official document issued by an institution, organization, or client confirming that you’ve successfully completed a specific task, program, or project.
+A Completion Certificate is an official document issued by an institution, organization, or client confirming that you’ve completed a specific task, program, or project.

 You might receive one after: